YugabyteDB-Samples/yugabyte-simple-python-app/README.md

 * `port` - the port number of the instance (the default is `5433`).
 * `dbUser` - the username for your instance.
 * `dbPassword` - the database password.
 * `sslMode` - the SSL mode.
-Set to `verify-full` for YugabyteDB Managed deployments.
+Set to `verify-full` for YugabyteDB Aeon deployments.
 * `sslRootCert` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`)

-Note, you can easily find all the settings on the YugabyteDB Managed dashboard:
+Note, you can easily find all the settings on the YugabyteDB Aeon dashboard:

 ![image](resources/cloud-app-settings.png)